-The University must be able to account for its records, if a record is destroyed, we need to be able to explain how, when and why this action was taken and under what authority
+Western Sydney University must be able to account for its records, if a record is destroyed, we need to be able to explain how, when and why this action was taken and under what authority.

-If you have any doubts about whether records should be destroyed contact your Records Support Officer
+If you have any doubts about whether records should be destroyed contact your RAMS

 Destruction of Records:

 There is no single minimum period for which records need to be kept.
 A common misconception is that records need to be kept for at least 7 years.
-The minimum period records must be kept varies depending on what activities of the University the records document.
+The minimum retention period for records varies depending on what activities of the University the records document.
 This can range from a few months to 99 years through to those records that need to be kept permanently.

-- Destruction of all original documents needs to be authorised through a relevant GDA/GA is a General retention and disposal authority.
-Refer to your Records Information Form (RIF) on the retention period of your records.
+- Destruction of all original documents needs to be authorised through a relevant GDA/GA (General Authority for Retention and Disposal) issued by State Archives and Records (NSW).

 - Destruction of records should be documented on a Destruction Approval Form to ensure the University is able to show that it is meeting legislative compliance requirements.